josswinn/josswinn.github.com/_posts/2012-05-01-open-education-from-the-freedom-of-things-to-the-freedom-of-people.md

 ---
 layout: post
-title: Open education: from the freedom of things to the freedom of people
+title: Open education.
+From the freedom of things to the freedom of people
 ---

 # {{ page.title }}